mixr26/lexer_generator/README.md

 It must have three distinct sections:
   * Manifest section contains user-written C++ code which will be inserted in the generated lexer's header file as-is.
   It begins with a label '_manifest:'.
+  * Tokens section should be used to define token types, which can subsequently be used in set_token_type method.
+If this lexer generator is used as input to my parser generator, then the token sections of lexer and parser generators MUST look exactly the same.
+Token types described here will be enumerated as a part of TokenType enum.
   * Defines section can be used to give names to some frequently used regex patterns.
 Instead of writing the whole pattern later in the language description, its name could be used instead, enclosed in curly braces.
 This section begins with a label '_defines:'